spark-admissions-logo Free Consultation

 In addition to your application essays, colleges lean heavily on your letters of recommendation to learn what kind of student and person you are.
 In general, you’ll want to get two teachers to write for you, and your school counselor will submit a letter as well.

 When it comes to a letter of recommendation, remember to (a) ask early, (b) ask in person, and (c) ask teachers who know you well.
-They don’t have to be the teachers in whose classes you got the best grade.
+They don’t have to be the teachers in whose classes you earned the best grades.
 A personal, enthusiastic letter is always preferable.

 17. Proofread Your Application

 This sounds obvious, but you would be shocked at how many essays, resumes, and additional information sections get to colleges with typos, misspellings, and grammar errors.
-While a small error isn’t going to sink your application, a lot of them will reflect badly on you.
+While a small error in the application process isn’t going to sink your application, a lot of them will reflect badly on you.

 Editing, revising, and proofreading take time.
-Throughout this process, make sure you’re not procrastinating.
-Waiting to the last minute increases your likelihood of making mistakes.
+Avoid procrastinating throughout this process.
+Waiting until the last minute increases your likelihood of making mistakes.

-Perhaps you’ve heard by now that there’s an advantage to applying early decision.
-While there are certain reasons not to do so—maybe your dream college doesn’t offer ED or you need more of the school year to finish your applications—it’s still something to consider thoughtfully.
+Perhaps you’ve heard by now that there’s an advantage to applying early.
+While there are certain reasons not to do so—maybe your dream college doesn’t offer Early Decision, or you need more of the school year to finish your applications—it’s still something to consider thoughtfully.
 Ultimately, you have to choose just one school, so why not do it in November instead of in April?

-It’s also advisable to apply early action to as many places as you can.
-These applications are not binding like early decision, but applying early action can still help signal your strong interest, get the application off your desk, and let you know in December instead of March.
+It’s also advisable to apply Early Action to multiple colleges.
+These applications are not binding like Early Decision, but applying Early Action can still help signal your strong interest, get the application process behind you, and let you know in December instead of March.

 19. Write Deferral and Waitlist Letters

-If you apply early and are deferred or regular and placed on a waitlist, don’t despair!
+If you apply early and are deferred to the Regular Decision pool or placed on a waitlist, don’t despair!
 The school is absolutely still interested in you; otherwise, they would have rejected you outright.
 What you need to do now is signal to them that you’re still interested in them, too.

 A deferral or waitlist letter doesn’t need to be long or overwrought.
 Instead, write a short note to your designated admissions counselor highlighting any updates to your application and expressing your continued interest in attending the university.